The typical challenges we face are relatively predictable…

 “Leaders think and talk about the solutions.
 Followers think and talk about the problems.”
 Brian Tracy

-Some leaders will allow issues to fester … hoping they will go away.
+Some people in leadership positions will allow issues to fester … hoping they will go away.
 Of course we know they never will.
-I call this the “head in the sand” management method or the “hope and a prayer” management method.
+I call this the “head in the sand“ management method or the “hope and a prayer“ management method.

-There are leaders who will read the latest book and magically it has all the answers … although rarely is it as simple as it seems when reading the book.
-I call this the “Book Learning” management style.
+There are some of these managers who will read the latest book and magically it has all the answers … although rarely is it as simple as it seems when reading the book.
+I call this the “Book Learning“ management style.

-There are leaders who always seem to get a new idea and are always trying the latest thing.
+There are managers who always seem to get a new idea and are always trying the latest thing.
 I call this “Management by Theory“.

 I think we have all seen various incarnations of these management styles, sometimes from the same person!

 Great leaders view their problems as challenges to overcome and not millstones around their neck.
 They will find a way to solve their challenges and will feel good about their success.

 They know that working smart is better than just working hard… but working hard AND smart will win the prize!